rileybathurst/EBPT/README.md

 Netlify build from
 https://github.com/rileybathurst/EBPT

-The intake forms and images are host on S3, this needs better documentation
+The intake forms and images are hosted on S3, this needs better documentation

 # Updates changes and thoughts